ardatan/graphql-tools/website/docs/migration-from-tools.md

 - The `ExtendSchema` transform has been removed, as it is conceptually simpler just to use `stitchSchemas` with one subschema.

-- The `ReplaceFieldsWithFragment` transform has been removed, as it is has been superseded by the `AddReplacementSelectionSets` transform.
+- The `ReplaceFieldsWithFragment`, `AddFragmentsByField`, `AddSelectionSetsByField`, and `AddMergedTypeSelectionSets` transforms has been removed, as they are superseded by the `AddSelectionSets` and `VisitSelectionSets` transforms.
+The `AddSelectionSets` purposely takes parsed SDL rather than strings, to nudge end users to parse these strings at build time (when possible), rather than at runtime.
+Parsing of selection set strings can be performed using the `parseSelectionSet` function from `@graphql-tools/utils`.

 #### Schema Stitching (`stitchSchemas` & `@graphql-tools/stitch`)